Levy multiplicative chaos and star scale invariant random measures: Examples

 \subsection{Reminder about log-ID independently scattered random measures}

-The next examples are based on log-ID independently scattered random measures so that we first collect a few well known facts about these measures.
+$\!\!$The next examples are based on log-ID independently scattered random measures so that we first collect a few well-known facts about these measures.
 The reader is referred to \cite{rosinski} for further details.